SijieZhuo/SensorDataViewer/README.md

 The data would be from 4 different parts: Shimmer sensor, Android phone, system log, and Chrome log.

 ### Shimmer
-The shimmer 3 device would collect 5 different set of data for now.
+The shimmer 3 device would collect 5 different sets of data for now.
 The configuration of the device is set by this application.

 The Data includes: